Retail Sales Tax

 A purchaser that fails to obtain a copy of the Clearance Certificate from the seller could be liable for any taxes, penalties and interest owing by the seller at the time of the sale.

-All requests for Clearance Certificates must be made in writing, at least two weeks before the sale takes place, and signed by the seller or the seller's authorized representative.
+All requests for Clearance Certificates must be made in writing, at least two weeks before the sale takes place.

 Ministry of Finance